mlgid-project/pygid/README.md

                                  return_result=True,  # if True, returns the image data and axes used for plotting.
 Default is False.
                                  plot_result=True,  # whether to display the plot.
-Default is True. xlim=(None, None), ylim=(None, None),  # X and Y image limits fontsize=14,  # font size for tick labels.
-Default is 14. labelsize=18,  # font size for axis labels.
-Default is 18.
-                                 save_fig=False,  # whether to save the figure to a file.
+Default is True. xlim=(None, None), ylim=(None, None),  # X and Y image limits save_fig=False,  # whether to save the figure to a file.
 Default is False. path_to_save_fig="img.png",  # path to save the figure if save_fig is True.
 Default is "img.png".
                                  )